 - The Kite Runner: by Khaled Hosseini, is an unforgettable, heartbreaking story of the unlikely friendship between a wealthy boy and the son of his father’s servant, caught in the tragic sweep of history, The Kite Runner allows it’s readers to travel to Afghanistan at a tense and crucial moment of change and destruction.
 It is a very powerful story of friendship, it is also about the price of betrayal, and the possibility of redemption, and an exploration of the power of fathers over their sons.
 The book tells of their fight to keep their love, their sacrifices and then the betrayals and their lies.

-Books are lifesavers, they help to ease your stress, increase your knowledge about the world and also increase life span.
-It’s been known medically, that reading to a patient in coma helps to keep the person alive and reading of books also protects one against Almezhier disease.
-There several millions of books to chose from and read, create a habit to start reading today and you would feel better and know better.
+Books are lifesavers, they help to ease your stress, increase your knowledge about the world and also increase your life span.
+It’s been known medically, that reading to a patient in a coma helps to keep the person alive and reading of books also protects one against Almezhier disease.
+Here are our 15 successful books you read before you die.
+There are several millions of books to choose from and read, create a habit to start reading today and you would feel better and know better.